Technological University, Thanlyin: Programs

-The university offered four-year Bachelor of Technology (BTech), two-year BE and BArch and two-year ME programs.
+The university offered 10 semesters for BE and BArch and two-year ME programs.
 Students are accepted to TU, Thanlyin's undergraduate programs based on their scores from the annual university entrance examinations.
-Since 2013, the university offers six-year Bachelor of Engineering and Bachelor of Arch.
+Since 2024-2025 AY, the university offers 10 semesters Bachelor of Engineering and Bachelor of Arch.
 The students who qualify the entry requirement can apply to Technological University (Thanlyin) from any region of Myanmar.
-In 2019, more than 1000 final year students will graduated and Technological University (Thanlyin) will accept 450 new intake.
+In 2025, more than 300 final year students will graduate and Technological University (Thanlyin) will accept 450 new intake.